 Designed for local companies and startups.
-This simple and functional building provides three necessary areas for a smooth running business: showroom, office space and warehouse.
-As companies grow, it is easy for them to expand their retail, light manufacturing, or test facilities etc.
+This simple and functional building provides 3 necessary areas for a smooth running business: showroom, office space and warehouse.
+As companies grow, it is easy for them to expand their retail, light manufacturing, test facility, etc.